In this Article

 Home Remedies for Ringworm

-There are some home remedies too for ringworm that may provide relief.
+There are some home remedies too for ringworm that may provide relief if you try them along with taking medical treatment.
 However, these remedies should be tried only after consulting with a doctor as there is no scientific data to prove that these remedies may prove to be effective always.

 Turmeric contains curcumin which is antifungal and anti-inflammatory in nature.
 Sprinkling turmeric on the infected skin may help in restricting the growth of ringworm and also speed up the healing process.
 Applying turmeric paste made by mixing some turmeric in water can also provide relief.

 Ginger tea also has antifungal properties.
 Drinking ginger tea may help you heal faster.
-Dapping ginger tea on the affected area may help in providing relief from likely discomfort.
+Dipping a piece of cloth in the ginger tea, wringing it out, and placing the cloth on the affected area may also help provide relief from likely discomfort.

 Garlic is known for its therapeutic goodness as it contains ajoene.
 Applying a few crushed cloves of garlic on the infected skin may hasten the healing process.
 You can also use garlic oil.

 Coconut oil can also be used on the affected area to treat the infection.
 As coconut oil is both antifungal and microbial in nature, it can lower the incidence of ringworm infection.

 You can also place potato slices on the affected area.
 It also helps cure the ringworm infection.